**No further action has been taken today**

 - Colt reserves the right to assess the urgency and need of access requests to its premises, node and data centres on a case by case basis.
 In some cases, a postponement of such access shall be agreed.

 - We have now issued mandatory working from home for staff as a strict measure across all countries, unless they have been identified as working in a critical business function.
 In which case they have been issued with letters of authorisation to continue to work on colt premises for critical work only.

 Colt requires all those who wish to access Colt’s premises to view and confirm the following:

 - Not have contracted flu or have had flu-like symptoms, with a temperature above 37.5° or a cough with serious breathing problems.

-- Not having been or not being aware of having been, in close contact with a person affected by Covid-19.
+- Not having been or not being aware of having been, in recent contact within 14 days of a person affected by Covid-19.

 - Not having received communication from the authorities about close contact with a person infected by Covid-19.

-- These measures will remain in place until April 3rd or until further updates from the local authorities.
+- These measures will remain in place until further notice.

 Talk to us

 If you would like one of our data centre specialists to get in touch to discuss your requirements, please complete and submit this form*.